cr0cK/bouchon/README.md

 ```

 bouchon is providing `createSelector` from the reselect library.
-For more information about reselect, read the documentation at https://github.com/rackt/reselect.
+For more information about reselect, read [the documentation](https://github.com/rackt/reselect).

-#### Use common selectors from the toolbox!
+bouchon-toolbox is providing some common selectors like `selectRow` and `extendRows`:

 ```js
 import { selectRow, extendRows } from 'bouchon-toolbox';